michavcr/shaDow_GNN/README.md

 python -m shaDow.main --configs <your config *.yml file> --dataset <name of the graph> --gpu <index of the available GPU>
 ```

+**The gpu index can be set to -1 to let it automatically decide.** You can also skip the --gpu flag if you do not have a gpu on your machine.

 where the `*.yml` file specifies all the hyperparameters (e.g., GNN architecture, sampler, etc.).
 The name of the graph should correspond to the sub-directory name under `./data/` (we use all **lowercase** and omit the `ogbn-` or `ogbl-` prefix).

 **Step 5** Check the logs of the training.
 We use the following protocol for logging.
 Our principle is to enable complete reproductivity of the previous runs.